AlexTsumarov/7pass-php-sdk/README.md

 ```

 Edit the `config.local.php` file in your favorite editor and fill out
 the details.
+You should have all of the parameters at your disposal
+after your client is set up.
+For testing, keep the environment set to
-Once that's done, you can start the application using the
+`qa`.
+Once that's done, you can start the application using the PHP's
-PHP's built-in server:
+built-in server:

 ```bash
 php -S localhost:8000